General Confederation of Labour (Portugal): Repression

 By the mid-1920s, the labour movement had been substantially weakened, while the middle classes were becoming frustrated with the republican government and the Portuguese Army was gaining power.
 Portuguese syndicalism was soon faced with the rise of fascism.
 Following the 28 May 1926 coup d'état and subsequent establishment of a military dictatorship, Portuguese trade unions fell under political repression.
 The CGT attempted to resist, calling a general strike against the dictatorship in February 1927, but this was violently repressed, with the military killing 100 trade unionists and banning the CGT.
 The CGT's newspaper A Batalha was soon shut down; its sailors', dockworkers' and construction workers' unions were forcibly dissolved; and 600 of its members were exiled to the colonies of the Portuguese Empire.

 With many of its autonomous unions going underground, the CGT attempted to reorganise itself as an illegal organisation, holding secret meetings and covertly distributing its publications.
 By 1928, the dictatorship had intensified repression against the union, sending informants to infiltrate its ranks and raiding offices suspected of housing CGT unions.
 Despite the repression, the CGT managed to maintain its structures, including union federations representing seven different industries.
 By 1930, the CGT counted up to 20,000 members, organised into 32 unions; its construction workers' union even won an appeal to resume legal activities.

 In 1933, António de Oliveira Salazar reorganised the dictatorship into the fascist Estado Novo regime.
 Salazar aimed to create a corporatist economy, with state-controlled unions, and ordered the remaining independent unions to "incorporate" themselves.
 The CGT refused to comply and, on 18 January 1934, called a general strike to resist the new regime, but it failed.
-As the CGT faced further repression, secretary-general Emídio Santana tried one last action to resist the regime: an attempt to assassinate Salazar.
+As the CGT faced further repression, general secretary Emídio Santana tried one last action to resist the regime: an attempt to assassinate Salazar.
 After the bomb missed its target, the regime consolidated its total repression of the trade unions and the incorporation went ahead.
 The victory of the Nationalists in the Spanish Civil War put a final end to independent trade unionism in Iberia.
 Spanish and Portuguese anarcho-syndicalists attempted to continue organising clandestinely, but Salazar's dictatorship limited the CGT's scope of action, causing it to wither away.
 Nevertheless, underground syndicalist unions continued organising and distributing their publications until the 1960s.

 Material on the CGT has been collected by the International Institute of Social History, the National Library of Portugal and the University of Lisbon; no centralised archive of the CGT's documents was ever established.